 Later variants of the machine were also known by their BID designators 2 :

 Some nice examples of Typex machines can be found in the

 musem (UK).
-The image on the right was taken during the
+The image on the right shows a typical

 Once the German messages were broken with help of the